 2300 Club presents:

-The 2300 Club is proud to announce the details of the 2021 John Easson Award for young rally drivers and more recently, co-drivers.
+The 2300 Club is proud to announce the details of the 2023 John Easson Award for young rally drivers and co-drivers.

-The prize fund will be allocated in stage payments to pay entry fees for a selection of rallies the winning applicant takes part in during the 2022 season, which the committee feel will help ease the financial burden placed on a young driver/ co driver during their rally season.
-And if successful in securing the bonus prize of £1,000 this will be a huge help in kick starting their 2023 rally season.
+The prize fund will be allocated in stage payments to pay for entry fees, which the committee feel will help ease the financial burden placed on a young driver or co-driver during their season.

-The final selection process will see the top three applicants for the award being invited to an informal interview with a panel of judges who will decide the overall John Easson Award winner.
+The final selection process will see the top three applicants being invited to an informal interview with a panel of judges who will then decide the overall John Easson Award winner.

-The JEA is huge reward for only a little effort, free to enter and open to all drivers / co drivers who fit the following criteria:
+The JEA is huge reward for only a little effort, free to enter and open to all drivers or co-drivers who fit the following criteria:

-• Age under 25 on the 31 October 2021, Resident in the British Isles, including Northern Ireland, Isle of Man, Channel Islands
+- Age under 27 on the 31st of October 2023, Resident in the British Isles, including Northern Ireland, Isle of Man, Channel Islands

-• Entries open on the 1st September 2021 and close at midnight on the 31 October 2021
+- Entries open on the 1st of September 2023 and close at midnight on the 31 October 2023

-Drivers who wish to enter should send the following details as a minimum to the Award scheme manager:
+Drivers / Co-drivers who wish to enter should send the following details as a minimum to the Award scheme manager:

-• A reference letter from any 3rd party
+- A reference letter from any third party

 Entry presentations can be as inventive and detailed as an applicant wants to make them; the above criteria are a minimum and we always look forward to receiving some interesting presentations!

-And of course applications from previous applicants are always welcomed, (it should be noted many of our winners have been previous applicants).
+Applications from previous applicants are always welcomed, and it should be noted many of our winners have been previous applicants.

-Entries should be sent to the John Easson Award Manager, John Cope at the details below:
+Entries should be sent to the John Easson Award Manager, John Cope at the address below: